markruys/arduino-Max72xxPanel/README.md

 Features
 --------
 - Double buffering to prevent screen flicker.
-Check out ticker tape example for usage.
+Check out the ticker tape example for usage.
 - Support for multiple matrix displays, connected in cascade.
 - Uses the [SPI library][spi] to address the display(s).
 - Very low memory footprint.